 In this section we further investigate the source of the relative outperformance of managers with past industry experience.
 To do this we sort alphas into groups by experience and industry shock quarters.
 Table 3 presents results.
-We first observe that the ISPs of experienced managers do better both in industry shock quarters and other quarters.
-The performance of inexperienced ISPs decreases on average by between 4.8% and 8.2% in industry shock quarters, depending on the risk-adjustment.
+The ISPs of experienced managers perform better both in industry shock quarters and other quarters.
+The performance of inexperienced ISPs decreases on average by between 4.9% and 8.2% in industry shock quarters, depending on the risk-adjustment.
 This is in contrast to the experienced ISPs, which fall by much less.
-The impact of the different factor loadings documented in Table 2 proves to be important in this case as well since the alpha shrinks from 6% to almost zero for experienced manager in industry shock quarters once we control for value, size and momentum.
+The impact of the different factor loadings documented in Table 2 proves to be important in this case as well, since the alpha increases from -6% to almost zero for experienced managers in industry shock quarters once we control for value, size and momentum.

-Table 3 shows that a substantial fraction (about one third) of the documented performance differential between experienced and non-experienced ISPs comes from the fact that experienced ISPs are able to break even on a risk-adjusted basis during shock quarters, while non-experienced ISPs make large losses in these quarters.
+Table 3 shows that a about one third of the documented performance differential between experienced and non-experienced ISPs comes from the fact that experienced ISPs are able to break even on a risk-adjusted basis during shock quarters, while non-experienced ISPs make larger losses.
 To see this, recall from Table 2 that about 8% of observations were industry shock quarters.
-Focusing on the 4-factor adjustment then indicates that, on average, 33bps (= 0.08×4.18) come from outperformance in industry quarters.
+Focusing on the 4-factor adjustment, on average 33bps (= 0.08×4.18) come from outperformance in industry shock quarters.
 While outperformance in industry shock quarters is particularly high, industry shocks are rare events.
 Therefore, the largest part of the overall difference in ISP performance can be attributed to the fact that experienced managers do better in their ISPs outside industry shocks.
-Specifically, this amounts to 89bps (= 0.92×0.97).
-(The difference between the total here and the 119bp reported in the previous section is due to rounding).
+Specifically, this amounts to 89bps (= 0.92×0.97 ; the difference between the total here and the 119bps reported in the previous section is due to rounding).